 Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 Collateralized loan obligations may have gotten a bad rap after the financial crisis of 2008, but are they really to blame?
-Unlike certain types of securitized vehicles with static or unmanaged pools of mortgage-backed securities or auto loan portfolios, CLOs are managed by experienced asset managers who steer their portfolios away from certain risk by buying or selling loans in the primary or secondary markets.
+Unlike certain types of securitized vehicles with static or unmanaged pools of mortgage-backed securities or auto loan portfolios, management of CLOs in undertaken by experienced asset managers who steer their portfolios away from certain risk by buying or selling loans in the primary or secondary markets.
 This is to ensure that credit quality of the loan portfolio remains healthy.
 Let’s take a closer look at CLOs and what their future looks like in today’s business environment.

 The two sides of the CLO coin